-- A sire who enrolls in 2022, will make their 2019 (3-year-old) and 2018 (4-year-old) offspring eligible to compete in the corresponding jackpot classes. - Foals born in 2020 & 2021 will NOT be eligible for jackpot classes and will follow futurity eligibility rules as stated in the Eligibility and Nomination sections of the Ranch Horse Stallion Breeders Program & Futurity rules. - Class entry fees to be determined and indicated on show bill, in addition to any fees related to the show (stalls, office costs, cattle fees, etc.).
+- A sire who enrolls in 2023, will make their 2019 (4-year-old) offspring eligible to compete in the corresponding jackpot classes. - Foals born in 2020, 2021, & 2022 will NOT be eligible for jackpot classes and will follow futurity eligibility rules as stated in the Eligibility and Nomination sections of the IQHA Ranch Horse Futurity rules. - Class entry fees to be determined and indicated on show bill, in addition to any fees related to the show (stalls, office costs, cattle fees, etc.).